aurelienbottazini/chefscompanion/README.md

 - Start the app with `foreman start -f Procfile.dev`
 - Run specs with `bundle exec rspec`
 - Watch specs with `bundle exec guard`

+## Prod

+Continuous deployment on merges to main -> https://chefscompanion.fly.dev

+Create a proxy to the database:

+    fly proxy 5432:5432 -a chefscompanion-db

+Connect to the database using your regular tools

 ## Architecture